 This user-friendliness makes Kodak cameras the perfect choice for photography beginners.
 If you’re looking for a point-and-shoot digital camera you can use while you travel, Kodak’s disposable cameras, waterproof cameras, and compact cameras are all excellent options.

 (Con 1) Lack More Advanced Features and Manual Controls: Kodak doesn’t pour a ton of resources into developing their consumer digital instant cameras.
 As such, you won’t get a very wide range of advanced settings with this brand as you will with the competition.
 If you’re looking for high-tech devices like mirrorless cameras or advanced settings like continuous shooting and manual adjustments, you’ll likely need to consider a different brand.
+That said, it is a good idea to compare point and shoot cameras anyway.

 (Pro 2) Compact and Portable Designs: Most Kodak cameras offer a compact design, making them incredibly convenient to take with you on vacation or to carry around in your bag.
 If you want something easy to use and carry, then you can’t go wrong with Kodak’s compact cameras.
 Plus, since these cameras operate on either rechargeable lithium batteries or replaceable alkaline batteries, you can use the cameras as long as you have a fresh charge.
+Experienced photographers will appreciate the long battery life of Kodak cameras, giving them plenty of time to capture good-quality images.
+This begs the question: Can you get great pictures on a phone camera or digital cam?
+That’s entirely up to the level of quality you expect.

 (Con 2) Image Sensor Offers Fewer Megapixels Than Competitors: In general, most Kodak cameras offer lower megapixel image sensors than the competition.
 While this shouldn’t be a problem for the average casual photographer, it will cause lower quality on larger prints and may not be enough for professional-level photography.
+In that case, you won’t need to know how to use a DSLR camera as it’s not relevant here.
+So, if you want more megapixels, then you’ll want the Sony A6600.

 (Pro 3) Affordable Price Range: If you’re on a budget, you’ll love the cheaper price range on Kodak’s digital cameras.
 At the time of publishing, most of the options in their lineup are priced at less than $200, while still offering huge optical zooms, high digital image quality, and user-friendly functionality.
+However, if you’re interested in a film camera vs digital, you’ll want to read this first.

 (Con 3) Not as Long-Lasting as Competitors: As you might have come to expect with other budget tech products, you can expect a somewhat lower level of build quality when it comes to Kodak digital cameras.
 They’re made to be comfortable in your hand, but they can break or wear out more quickly than competing brands.
 While most digital cameras are fragile in their own right, you might find yourself needing to get a replacement camera sooner with the Kodak brand.